Residency Rotation Summary

 - Regional anesthesia

-Residents take call an average of one week in every six while assigned at University of Minnesota Medical Center.
+Residents take call an average of one week in every six while assigned at the University of Minnesota Medical Center.
 More frequent call is taken during the obstetric anesthesia and critical care rotations.
 When residents are at affiliate sites, call at the Medical Center is assigned to fit within the parameters of the rotation and our guidelines.

-The third year of clinical anesthesiology training is designed to meet the needs of the senior resident and to meet the requirements of the American Board of Anesthesiology.
+The third year of clinical anesthesiology training is designed to meet the needs of the senior residents and to meet the requirements of the American Board of Anesthesiology.
 Residents are encouraged to discuss career plans with their advisors and to pursue subspecialty rotations in areas of their interest.
 During this phase of their training, senior residents are expected to begin to supervise more junior residents under faculty guidance.
 Up to six months of research time may be available to qualifying CA-3 residents.
-All senior residents are expected to present a scholarly lecture to the entire Department of a clinical anesthesiology topic of their choice.
+All senior residents are expected to present a scholarly lecture to the entire Department on a clinical anesthesiology topic of their choice.

 The Clinical Anesthesiology Residency

-Each clinical anesthesia year (CA-1, CA-2, CA-3) has seven trainees per class.
+Each clinical anesthesia year (CA-1, CA-2, CA-3) has ten trainees per class.
 The thirty-six month continuum provides each trainee with comprehensive exposure to all aspects of clinical anesthesiology and meets the eligibility requirements for certification by the American Board of Anesthesiology.
-All graduates are expected to pass USMLE Step 3, be eligible for Minnesota medical state licensure and become certified by the American Board of Anesthesiology (ABA).
+All graduates are expected to pass USMLE Step 3, be eligible for Minnesota medical state licensure, and become certified by the American Board of Anesthesiology (ABA).

 Significant clinical experience is provided in all specialties including cardiovascular surgery, neurosurgery, pediatric and neonatal surgery, urology, transplantation, orthopedics, otorhinolaryngology, obstetrics and gynecology, trauma and burns, ophthalmology, critical care and pain management.
 While some of our training sites are busy regional centers servicing the metropolitan region of the Twin Cities, the flagship hospital, University of Minnesota Medical Center, is a quaternary care center which attracts patients from throughout the nation and the world who require subspecialty care.
 Consequently, the patient population is clinically diverse including patients who need routine care to those having experimental therapy for rare illnesses.